hashgraph/hedera-forking/INTERNALS.md

 Special care needs to be taken when storing data from the Mirror Node.
 To support `view` calls, \_i.e., [`staticcall` opcode](https://www.evm.codes/?#fa), prefetch data needs to be written using [`vm.store`](https://book.getfoundry.sh/cheatcodes/store) cheatcode instead of [`sstore`](https://www.evm.codes/?#55) to avoid `EvmError: StateChangeDuringStaticCall`.
+This restriction prevents us to write into fields using standard Solidity assignments (which generates `sstore` opcodes).
+That is why we need to manually compute field's slots and use `vm.store` to write into fields.

 ## Hardhat plugin